epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 The Price Paid
 ==============
-The instruction cycle count of the register read loop is now easy to compute/predict, but we paid a price for that.
-With the Single Instruction Prefetcher it takes 12 clock cycles to make one pass through the loop vs. 9 clock default with the FIFO-based Prefetcher.
-The reason for this increase is that the Single Instruction Prefetcher requires 2 clock cycles to fetch an instruction from CMEM and there is no caching taking place.
+While the instruction cycle count of the register read loop is now predictable, this comes at a cost.
+With the Single Instruction Prefetcher, it takes 12 clock cycles to make one pass through the loop vs. 9 clock default with the FIFO-based Prefetcher.
+This increase occurs because the Single Instruction Prefetcher requires two clock cycles to fetch each instruction from CMEM, and it does not utilize caching.
 Instruction Fetch (including Prefetch) and Instruction Decode are two stages in a pipeline.
 This pipeline puts a lower bound on the instruction cycle count.
 Even though the ID stage can execute some instructions (e.g. *addi*) in 1 clock cycle, it receives instructions at a maximum rate of 1 instruction every 2 clock cycles.

 Another downside of the Single Instruction Prefetcher is that it only supports uncompressed instructions.
 We can no longer just compile critical code sections as uncompressed instructions. *All* code has to be compiled into uncompressed instructions.

 Branches
 ========
 It takes 4 clock cycles to branch.
 You can see in the waveform why this is so.
 Executing the *bnez* instruction itself (pc_id_i=0x3b4) takes two clock cycles.
 After executing the *bnez* instruction, the pipeline is primed to execute the next sequential instruction, at 0x03b8.
 It can't execute that instruction, however.
 It has to branch back to the beginning of the loop.
-The instruction at 0x03b8, ready to go, goes to waste.
+The instruction at 0x03b8, ready to go, is discarded.
 The *instr_executing* signal goes low until execution resumes at address 0x3ac.

-Ibex has a feature that reduces branch execution time by including an 2nd ALU that is used exclusively for branch target computations.
-Unfortunately, if I enable that feature I can no longer close timing at 50MHz.
+Ibex has a feature that reduces branch execution time by including a 2nd ALU that is used exclusively for branch target computations.
+Unfortunately, if I enable this feature I can no longer close timing at 50MHz.

 VRAM Access
 -----------